The Easy Way to Check if Your Business Name is Available for Registration

 - Your entity name is the legal name of your business and protects you at the state level.

-- If you’d like to conduct business under a name different from the legal name, you typically need to file a DBA (Doing Business As) with the appropriate state agency.
+- If you’d like to conduct business under a name different from the legal name, you typically need to file a voluntary assumed name, (e.g., DBA/Doing Business As) with the appropriate state or local agency.

-- A trademark is a name registration you make to protect your brand at the federal level.
+- A trademark is a name registration you make to protect your brand at the federal or state level.

 - A domain name is used for websites and helps protect your brand name online.

 Making sure your desired monikers are available requires you to conduct name searches across multiple databases.
-Alternatively, you can sign up for Launch by LegalShield and your attorney will handle the name check for you.
+Alternatively, you can sign up for Launch by LegalShield and a provider attorney will handle the name check for you.
 You’ll know that the search was done correctly and that you’re clear to launch.

 Business Name Searching Made Simple